 This evening you'll meet by the hotel dock for a sunset boat cruise to Kitchener Island and a leisurely walk through the beautiful botanical gardens.
 Cruise back to the hotel for cocktails before dinner at your leisure.
 Enjoy your evening at the hotel and your last night on land before you embark on the Steam Ship Sudan tomorrow morning where your Nile cruise really begins.

-After breakfast at your hotel, jump in the car for a quick ten-minute ride to the SS Sudan, your home for the next five nights.
+After breakfast at your hotel, you will be transferred the short distance to where the SS Sudan is docked.
+This will be your home for the next five nights.

 Over the next six days you'll experience a wealth of culture and history as you sail north along the Nile to Abydos and back down again to Luxor, stopping off at multiple places along the way with expert guides, and making the most of included activities onboard and on land.